-Minor Surgery is carried out on the premises by the doctors of the practice (Dr Graham is our minor surgery lead).
-Following a consultation with your doctor, your name will, if appropriate, be added to the Minor Surgery List and you will be contacted by the Audit Team to arrange an appointment.
+Dr Robert Graham is our Minor Surgery Lead.
+Following a consultation with your doctor if appropriate your name will be added to the minor surgery waiting list and you will be contacted by a receptionist to arrange an appointment.

 A Guide To Your Child's Health Checks And Immunisation

 If you have any doubts about any of the immunisations please speak to the health visitor, practice nurse or your doctor.
 Many potentially fatal childhood diseases have been virtually eradicated in the UK due to the availability of these vaccinations.
 It is important to always bring the PCHR (red book) with you to all appointments.